bianca9901/django-project/README.md

 ![Gold](documentation/design/gold.png)

-**For messages and buttons I used 2 nyances of red, 2 nyances of green, and yellow:**
+**For messages and buttons I used 2 nuances of red, 2 nuances of green, and yellow:**

 RGB(209, 77, 70)